William Lamb (sculptor): Lamb's Legacy

 With the exception of his commissions and in spite of his poverty, Lamb was reluctant to sell his work and especially anything that he thought was any good.
 This meant that he amassed a large and representative collection of his œuvre in his Montrose studio.
 When he died, he left the studio and its contents to the local authority.
 The present owners are Angus Council.

 The collection has received little public attention outside east central Scotland and is virtually unknown to the wider world.
-Nonetheless it shows Lamb as a master, possibly the best sculptor that Scotland has produced.
-Apart from the sculpture, his drawings, water-colours and etchings are all remarkable.
-They achieve the aim of the Scottish Renaissance by illustrating the life and the countryside of the Scottish Lowlands realistically and in humble terms.
+His works achieve the aim of the Scottish Renaissance by illustrating the life and the countryside of the Scottish Lowlands realistically.